nicholasphair/nicholasphair.github.io/_posts/2025-02-14-AWSSigning_Curl.md

 Of course, that approach is [no longer recommended][8], and you should use short-lived credentials.
-With short-lived credentials you'll have to include session information with you temporary access and secret key.
+With short-lived credentials you'll have to include session information with your temporary access and secret key.
 ```bash
 curl \
   --request POST \